raushan-ttn/nodejs-learning/nodeJs-readMe.txt

                            and with help of stored secret key create temporory signature and validate temporory signature to original (come from request) if both signature match then token not altered otherwise token altered.

+37. JWT_SECRET: Using HSA 256 encryption algorithem and should at least be 32 characters long.